 Animator’s Trio of Veal — Grilled Tenderloin, pulled Shank and Tortellacci Pasta with a Sun-dried tomato and Sage reduction and garnished with a Potato Crisp

-White shrimp Pennette Pasta — Tossed with a Basil and Reggiano Parmesan Cheese Sauce and topped with Parmesan Cheese Wafer
+White Shrimp Pennette Pasta — Tossed with Basil and Reggiano Parmesan Cheese Sauce and topped with Parmesan Cheese Wafer

-Black Bean Chipotle Cakes — over Corn Kernels and Brown Rice topped with Tomato-Cilanto Salsa
+Black Bean Chipotle Cakes — over Corn Kernels and Brown Rice topped with Tomato-Cilantro Salsa

 Marinated Angus Beef Tenderloin — carved to order on Wasabi Mashed Potatoes with Bok Choy and a Tamarind-Barbecue Reduction

 Arugula Leaves and Grilled Vegetable Salad — topped with sliced Beef Tenderloin, Marjoram, Bacon and Ranch Dressing

 Disney Dream Animator’s Palate Desserts

 Sweet Temptations — Trio of Crunchy walnut cake, Pineapple Financier, and Lemon Mousse